 This is a sad day.
 It is our final posting for the Secret Recipe Club, a group I have enjoyed being a part of for over a year.
 I have been introduced to so many new food bloggers and their websites and enjoyed making their oh so delicious recipes.
 Thank you one and all for allowing me to spend some time getting to know you and to be part of such a wonderful group.
 I will miss you.

 This month I had the pleasure of being matched up with Katie from A Spoonful of Thyme.
 She is a busy wife and mom who learned to love cooking after she married.
 And with her Mom and Grandma being such wonderful cooks, it was no surprise that their talent rubbed off on her.

-So while perusing Katie’s blog I couldn’t help bookmarking recipes to come back and make.
-She has got these delicious looking Savory Manchego Crackers and yummy Pumpkin Scones, both which I’ve never tried making before, but I decided with all the sweets I have had on 2CM lately that I would stick to a dinner item.
+So while perusing Katie's blog I couldn't help bookmarking recipes to come back and make.
+She has got these delicious-looking Savory Manchego Crackers and yummy Pumpkin Scones, both of which I've never tried making before, but I decided with all the sweets I have had on 2CM lately that I would stick to a dinner item.

 This is a deliciously quick dinner that is on the table in less than 30 minutes.
 I served mine with my Jalapeno Cornbread Muffins and everyone loved it.
 And I even served it over a baked sweet potato for lunch the next day and it was divine.

 Try my Slow Cooker Mexican Chili for another spicy chili that's perfect for a cold day.